 All agencies and veterinarians should adopt the standard tag system.
-This practice will aid the administration of local, state, national, and international control procedures.
+This practice will aid persons who administer local, state, national, and international rabies control procedures.
 Animal license tags should be distinguishable in shape and color from rabies tags.
 Anodized aluminum rabies tags should be no less than 0.064 inches in thickness.